ccdc-opensource/on-site-webcsd/README.md

 ## Prerequisites

 A standard [Docker Server](https://docs.docker.com/engine/install/#server) and [Docker Compose](https://docs.docker.com/compose/install/) installation is required for installation.
+We recommend installing the latest version of Docker from these links.
 This will run on [Docker Desktop](https://docs.docker.com/engine/install/#desktop), however this is not recommended and may [require a license](https://www.docker.com/legal/docker-subscription-service-agreement/).

 Access to the CCDC container registry will require a username and password, to get them please contact CCDC Support.